istio/istio.io/content/docs/concepts/security/index.md

 ### Updating authentication policies

 You can change an authentication policy at any time and Istio pushes the change to the endpoints almost in real time.
-However, Istio can't guarantee that all endpoints receive a new policy at the same time.
+However, Istio cannot guarantee that all endpoints receive a new policy at the same time.
 The following are recommendations to avoid disruption when updating your authentication policies: